Roche (also known as Dumbrell) v Governor of Cloverhill Prison: Holding of the Supreme Court

 The judgment of the Supreme Court was given by Charleton J.

 The court held that the Bail Act 1997 does not amount to a code providing a full statement on the law on bail.
 Charleton J. stated that the Act of 1997 doesn't take away the High Court's full and original authority in bail cases.
 It also doesn't take away the court's authority in the trial of the crime charged."
 The main purpose of the statute is to introduce and process the new reason for refusing bail.
 In some places, it also amends the common law on bail.

 He also said that it was an unnecessary addition because, under common law, the accused can ask the court of trial or the High Court for bail as many times as they want, unless there has been a change in circumstances that is relevant and proves the need for bail.
 He also said that the High Court has full power and can be called on by either the person being charged or the government in any bail case.
 The case of The People (AG) v.
 O'Callaghan was used to prove that courts have the power under common law to take away bail.
 There is no statutory basis for this power.

 The Court thought about whether the revocation of bail was a violation of the applicant's constitutional rights under Article 40.
 The applicant didn't say anything about why he hadn't given a reason for breaching the bail conditions.
 The Court looked at the case of The State (McDonagh) v.
-Frawley, which said that the right that a citizen can't be taken away from their freedom unless it's "according to the law" doesn't mean that a convicted person must be released on habeas corpus just because his detention is flawed or illegal.
+Frawley, which said that the right that a citizen cannot be taken away from their freedom unless it is "according to the law" does not mean that a convicted person must be released on habeas corpus just because his detention is flawed or illegal.
 Charleton J. said that the case did not qualify for a remedy under Article 40.4.2.

 The appeal was dismissed and the order of the High Court judge was applied.